Key Differences Between Aadhaar Authentication and Consent

 What Does Giving Aadhaar Consent Really Mean?

 Giving Aadhaar consent is a different step entirely.
-It means you are actively agreeing to allow an organisation to access or use specific pieces of your personal information that are linked to your Aadhaar.
+It means you are actively agreeing to allow an organization to access or use specific pieces of your personal information that are linked to your Aadhaar.
 This is a conscious decision on your part.

 When You Say “Yes” to Sharing Your Information